Mark-MDO47/PrisonDilemmaTourney/python/README.md

 - **algo_mdo_hard_majo.py**  - first move it returns COOPERATE, after that:
   - if the opponent COOPERATE >= DEFECT (not >=), return COOPERATE
   - else return DEFECT
-- **algo_mdo_prober.py** - the first three moves are choices.DEFECT, choices.COOPERATE and choices.COOPERATE.
+- **algo_mdo_prober.py** - the first three moves are DEFECT, COOPERATE and COOPERATE.
 On the fourth move it evaluates if its opponent has cooperated in the moves 2 and 3
   - If so: return DEFECT from then on
   - else: play as in tit_for_tat
 - **algo_mdo_mem2.py** - the first two moves are the same as TIT-FOR-TAT.
 Following that, it continually evaluates the previous two moves